jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-1.md

 - He followed the proud maxims of that age and killed himself rather than get captured.
 Yet he=
   - never shrank from his misfortunes
   - never pleaded

-- On the contrary, he=
+On the contrary, he:
 - armed himself with manly fortitude
 - calmly gave all necessary orders for the safety of his friends before he executed his fatal decision
 - showed a spectacle to Seneca, which even the gods might behold with pleasure and admiration.
   - Seneca was that great preacher of insensibility

-14 Whenever we meet any examples of such heroic magnanimity in common life, we are always extremely affected.
+{{< s v="14" >}}  Whenever we meet any examples of such heroic magnanimity in common life, we are always extremely affected.
 We are more apt to weep for those who seem to feel nothing for themselves than for those who give way to all the weakness of sorrow.
 The observer's sympathetic grief appears to go beyond the original passion in the person observed.